RuhAm/AlphaDAWG/README.md

         Transform_Curvelet(100, 1, 1)

 will transform 100 sweep samples that are both locally sorted  and alignment processed and will output two matrices of size `100 x 10521`.
 Each `64 x 64` matrix yields a total of 10521 curvelet coefficients in the `./AlphaDAWG/Data/Curvelets` folder, the combined curvelets will be available and will have the following filenames: `Curvelets_sweep_parse_resized_.csv`, `Curvelets_neut_parse_resized_.csv`, `Curvelets_sweep_align_resized_.csv`, `Curvelets_neut_parse_resized_.csv`

+Similarly, for transofrming 100 neutral samples that are both locally sorted  and alignment processed use the following command

+        Transform_Curvelet(100, 0, 0)

 Don't forget to exit matlab with